pharrison31415/drone-cone-proto/LowLevelDesign.md

 ```

-### Manager Page Psudeo-Code Design
+### Manager Page Pseudo-Code Design

 This page would include:

 * graph/numerical of the quantity of inventory items
 * current revenue and expense
 * List of contact objects and displays list

-This will request data from database/library
+This will request data from database/library:

 * For the revenue and expense for the day
 * Import chart.js call for graphing data

 ```JavaScript
 /*